 Important Information Regarding Registration:

-This year we have another pre-conference Barn Detective Workshop (see below).
-We can only take 30 people for this event.
-Members can register securely online by clicking on the Event Calendar at the top of the menu column to the left on this page and you will then see both the Barn Detective workshop and the Ohio Barn Conference XVIII & Barn Tour registration boxes.
+Register online by clicking on the Event Calendar at the top of the menu column to the left on this page and you will then see both the Barn Detective workshop and the Ohio Barn Conference XIX & Barn Tour registration boxes.
 You have to register for the events separately due to the limit on the Workshop.
 When registering for the Conference and Barn Tour select your type of registration on the first page knowing that you will be able to sign up your guest/spouse on the second page where it has a button to “add a guest” at the guest/spouse reduced rate.
-You can also click on the 2017 Registration Page to print and send with your check payable to Friends of Ohio Barns at PO Box 203 Burbank, OH 44214.
+You can also print a registration page and send with your check payable to Friends of Ohio Barns at PO Box 203 Burbank, OH 44214.
 If you are registering by mail for the workshop please call ahead to make sure there is still room.
-If you have any questions or difficulties please call Sarah Woodall at 330-856-9053 or 330-550-6982.
-All mail in registrations must be postmarked by April 19th, 2017.
-Online registration ends April 23rd, 2017.
+If you have any questions or difficulties please call Sarah Woodall 330-550-6982.
+All mail in registrations must be postmarked by April 18th, 2018.
+Online registration ends April 22nd, 2018.